santhoshpandiarajan/Bird_Image_Classification/README.md

 # Bird-Classifier
-It is a python project to classify birds. #SubashPalvel #subashpalvel #subash #palvel #SUBASHPALVEL
+It is a python project to classify birds.

 This time, our aim is to categorise various bird species.
 For those working in the forest departments, who